RiverTree School is taking employment applications for the 2021-2022 school year. We anticipate having several positions to fill including:

 RiverTree teachers desire to have a discipling relationship with ten to sixteen boys and girls teaching them the habits of attention, respect, courtesy, honesty, thoroughness, accuracy, punctuality and many more.
 They are comfortable with a curriculum which uses few textbooks and requires teachers to master and teach their subjects without the usual educational aids and lesson guides.
 Recognizing that RiverTree School exists for the purpose of implementing the method of Charlotte Mason, RiverTree teachers willingly submit to Charlotte Mason's philosophy and become her students.
 They eagerly seek to increase their own knowledge by reading, discussing and attending educational internships so that they might become better teachers.

 RiverTree teachers have, at minimum, a Bachelor's Degree.
-A teaching certificate and classroom experience are added benefits.
+A teaching certificate and classroom experience are added benefits, but are not required.

 RiverTree School does not discriminate on the basis of race, color, sex or national or ethnic origin.